jgmdev/lessram/README.md

 I started implementing the same algorithm used on the PHP implementation of the data structures, lots of stuff needs to be done but the base work should be in place.
-Check the [ext](https://github.com/jgmdev/lessram/tree/master/ext) directory.
+Check the [ext](https://github.com/jgmdev/lessram/tree/master/ext) directory for more information and benchmarks.

 ## TODO